 I’ve noticed that many people are as interested in the misuse of the word impact as a verb as am I. In my IMPACT DOES NOT MEAN TO AFFECT post, I explained that impact isn’t a verb unless it’s used to mean to strike forcefully, as in The meteor impacted Earth, and that it shouldn’t be used to mean to affect or to influence.
 I didn’t, however, fully explain how impact should be used.

-Impact is a noun just as are table, car, happiness, and health.
-It is the name of a thing.
+Impact is otherwise a noun just as are table, car, happiness, and health.